backmarket-oss/kube-transition-metrics/cmd/kube-transition-metrics/README.md

       --kube-watch-timeout int             The Kubernetes Watch API timeout (ADVANCED) (default 60) --kubeconfig-path $KUBECONFIG        The path to the kube configuration file, if it's not set the value of $KUBECONFIG will be used, if that's not set `$HOME/.kube/config` will be used.
       --listen-address /metrics            The host and port for HTTP server delivering prometheus metrics over /metrics and pprof profiling over `/debug/pprof` endpoints. (default "127.0.0.1:8080")
+      --log-level string                   The global logging level, one of "trace", "debug", "info", "warn", "error", "fatal", "panic", "disabled", or "" (empty string).
+This option'svalues are case-insensitive.
+Setting a value of "disabled" will result inno metrics being emitted. (default "INFO")
       --statistic-event-queue-length int   The maximum number of queued statistic events (ADVANCED) (default 1000)
 ```